 Use loan buffer or top up

-For smaller projects, if you have a Westpac Choices Floating or Offset home loan and are under your loan limit (because you've been paying more than the minimum repayment amount), you can draw the extra money out any time without having to reapply.
-If you need more money and meet our lending criteria, you can ask us for a top up - and if approved - we can usually arrange it on the spot1.
+For smaller projects, if you have a Westpac Choices Floating or Choices Floating with Offset Home Loan and are under your loan limit (because you've been paying more than the minimum repayment amount), you can draw the extra money out at any time without having to reapply.
+If you need more money and meet our lending criteria and responsible lending inquiries, you can ask us for a top up - and if approved - we can usually arrange it on the spot1.

 Use a credit card

 For small items such as buying materials and appliances - you could use your credit card.
-You may consider extending the limit or apply for a new one just for your project.
-That means you can pay suppliers, buy materials on sale and get up to 55 days interest free on purchases made with selected Westpac credit cards when you pay off your balance in full (excluding balance transfers) by the payment due date2.
+You may consider extending the limit or applying for a new credit card just for your project.
+That means you can pay suppliers, buy materials and get up to 55 days interest free on purchases made with selected Westpac credit cards when you pay off your balance in full (excluding balance transfers) by the payment due date3.
 However, it is important to understand how interest is charged on credit cards before using it to fund your project.
-You can learn more here.

 How much can I borrow?